In today’s lesson, we will find the area of an irregular shape by partitioning it into triangles.

 Another way to solve this problem

-That last trick is not obvious, so here’s another strategy to solve this problem: we’ll find the area of the shaded part by first finding the area of the non-shaded parts, and then subtract those from the area of the rectangle- and what remains is the shaded area!
+That previous trick is not obvious, so here’s another strategy to solve this problem and find the area of an irregular shape.
+We’ll find the area of the shaded part by first finding the area of the non-shaded parts, and then subtract those from the area of the rectangle- and what remains is the shaded area!

 The area of the rectangle is simple, it is length x height, or 6×4=24.